 Visitors were provided an opportunity to write their thoughts on 4”x6” vintage library cards.
 They pinned their comments to the far wall, a place where hundreds of cards were left by others who came before them.
 Some stood silently reading the cards while others stood contemplating the evidence beneath and before them.

 The Institute for Primary Facts stressed the library display is designed to keep pressure on those involved in the crimes and the conspiracy to cover it up, and to bring justice for the victims, thought to number well over 1000.
-It being primarily for the victims,
+It being primarily for the victims.

 The Institute for Primary Facts notes on its website that the main focus is for seeking justice for the victims, but it is itself a small part in a larger effort by many individuals and organizations.
 “We are just one piece of a much larger movement.
 Across the country, organizers and advocates are working every day to support survivors of sexual assault — and to change the laws, systems, and culture that let this violence continue,” it published on its website.